 Believe it or not, this is all you have to do to get the funds subject to the garnishment released back to you.

-you.
 The rest is just a matter of giving notice to the bank to return the funds to your account or your employer to return the funds to you.

 Now, while the process of obtaining release of garnished funds may seem easy, it will not solve all of your debt problems and can have some drawbacks.

 As a result, the creditor can come right back around and file another garnishment against the same bank account or earnings.
 In addition, the creditor can pursue any other collection action available to it to pay the debt.

 This not only allows you to have the funds returned to you but also gets rid of the underlying judgment that gave your creditors the right to garnish your wages and bank account in the first place.

-first place.
 If you do not file bankruptcy, it is likely that your creditors will keeping coming until your Homestead Deed is all used up or they find others assets of yours to pay the debt.